Taylor Gabriel

-Taylor James Gabriel (born February 17, 1991) is a former American football wide receiver who played for six seasons in the National Football League (NFL).
+Taylor James Gabriel (born February 17, 1991) is an American former professional football wide receiver who played for six seasons in the National Football League (NFL).
 After playing college football at Abilene Christian, he signed with the Cleveland Browns as an undrafted free agent in 2014.
 He also played with the Atlanta Falcons and Chicago Bears.

-Early years
+Early life

 Gabriel attended John Horn High School in Mesquite, Texas, where he played football, basketball, and ran track for the Jaguars athletic teams.
 In football, he was a three-year letterman at wide receiver, cornerback, and kick returner.
 He was an All-District selection as a junior after he had 47 catches for 588 yards and four touchdowns.
 He earned Class 5A TSWA All-State as senior in 2008 after totalling 90 catches for 1,354 yards with 13 touchdowns for a 4–7 team with the school’s first playoff bid.
 He was also named APSE second team all-state and was the District 11-5A MVP.